Livestock Worrying And The Law.

 Ensure this never happens to you.
 Keep your dog under proper control on a short lead whenever you are near livestock of any kind.

-Keep dogs on a short lead when walking them in rural areas where livestock are kept or, where there is an abundance of wildlife, or nesting birds.
+- Keep dogs on a short lead when walking them in rural areas where livestock are kept.
+This also includes where there is an abundance of wildlife, or nesting birds.

-Be aware that, even small lap dogs can attack and frighten livestock.
+- Be aware that, even small lap dogs can attack and frighten livestock.
+A DOG DOES NOT HAVE TO MAKE PHYSICAL CONTACT TO COMMIT AN OFFENCE UNDER THE NEW LAWS.